-While the path to addiction often starts through stress and emotional difficulties, and can be traced back to environmental factors and a flawed upbringing, what keeps people on that path isn’t a lack of discipline but a sheer chemical attachment – so naturally, breaking that habit before it truly sets in is key to preventing a lot of the trauma that comes with an addiction.
+While the path to addiction often starts through stress and emotional difficulties and can be traced back to environmental factors and a flawed upbringing, what keeps people on that path isn’t a lack of discipline but a sheer chemical attachment.
+So naturally, breaking that habit before it truly sets in is key to preventing a lot of the trauma that comes with addiction.

 How Community Outreach Can Help

 Addiction isn’t something battled solely by addicts – it’s a societal scourge, and thus, everyone must do their part to fight it.
-The one thing that won’t suppress addiction is the attitude that, because it doesn’t affect you, you have no responsibility towards stopping it.
-But as pointed out by Geoff Kane, MD, MPH in an article featured on National Council on Alcoholism and Drug Dependence (NCADD), we all carry some conflict of interest or modicum of responsibility towards the effects of drugs and addictive behavior in our community.
+The one thing that won’t suppress addiction is the attitude that you have no responsibility towards stopping it because it doesn’t affect you.
+But as pointed out by Geoff Kane, MD, MPH, in an article featured by National Council on Alcoholism and Drug Dependence (NCADD), we all carry some conflict of interest or modicum of responsibility towards the effects of drugs and addictive behavior in our community.

 Community is key here.
 As per Dr. Kane, “… people continue to depersonalize one another, reacting to stereotypes rather than appreciating individual human beings.”

-For addiction to be properly addressed, we need to take steps to limit the risk factors surrounding addiction – and take more steps to prevent addiction, rather than simply react to the problem through interventions by the time it’s developed into a chronic illness.
+For addiction to be properly addressed, we need to limit the risk factors surrounding addiction – and take more steps to prevent addiction rather than react to the problem through interventions by the time it’s developed into a chronic illness.

 Learning To Effectively Prevent Addiction

 A strong case has to be made for the fact that addiction is a subject not stressed strongly enough when it comes to addressing community issues.
-Drug addicts all too often become the scapegoats for a society’s ills, but the underlying issue itself is misunderstood, and sadly, often tackled after the fact.
+Drug addicts often become the scapegoats for a society’s ills, but the underlying issue is misunderstood and, sadly, often tackled after the fact.

-Effectively applying forms of addiction prevention means knowing and understanding what the risk factors are for addiction, and tackling these problems seriously before they potentially develop a deadly habit.
+Effectively applying forms of addiction prevention means knowing and understanding the risk factors for addiction and tackling these problems seriously before they potentially develop a deadly habit.